Candy (Foxy Brown song): Production and release

-The Neptunes duo Chad Hugo and Pharrell Williams produced two songs—"Candy" and "Gangsta Boogie"—for Foxy Brown's third studio album Broken Silence (2001).
+The Neptunes duo Pharrell Williams and Chad Hugo produced two songs—"Candy" and "Gangsta Boogie"—for Foxy Brown's third studio album Broken Silence (2001).
 Billboard's Colin Finan wrote that they had become so prolific in 2001 that they had "laced nearly every R&B/hip-hop hit" that summer, including "Candy".
 Hugo and Williams co-wrote the single with Juan Manuel Cordova and Brown, who is credited under her legal name Inga Marchand.
 Cordova has writing credits on five other tracks from Broken Silence.

 Foxy Brown (pictured in 1998) was a co-writer for "Candy".

 "Candy" features vocals by Kelis, a frequent collaborator with the Neptunes.
 According to music journalist Peter Shapiro, Kelis was the duo's "diva of choice" to sing hooks on other artists' songs.
 Shapiro noted the diversity of her work, mentioning her contributions to music "for everyone from Foxy Brown to Noreaga".
 "Candy" was recorded at the Master Sound Recording Studios in Virginia Beach, Virginia.
 The vocals were handled by David Hummel and Erik Steinert and mixed by Axel Niehaus at Avatar Studios in New York City.

 The song debuted at the Broken Silence listening party held in New York City in June 2001.
 On August 21, 2001, Def Jam released "Candy" in the US as the album's third single, and PolyGram promoted it in the UK in 2002.
 It was issued as a 12-inch single and a CD single; the 12-inch single included the song's radio edit and instrumental and "730" as its B-side.
 Elektra produced a pink vinyl record in a limited edition.
 To promote "Candy", Brown performed a portion of it in the music video for her track "Tables Will Turn".

 Following its release, "Candy" was featured on early 2000s soundtracks, appearing in the films Friday After Next (2002) and The 40-Year-Old Virgin (2005).
 Along with its inclusion on the 2002 soundtrack for the television show Dark Angel, it was played in the season two episode "Some Assembly Required".
 The song appeared on the 2003 compilation album XXX Hip Hop.
 AllMusic's Tim Sendra wrote that "Candy", as well as Lil' Kim's "Suck My Dick" and Khia's "My Neck, My Back (Lick It)", represented the "nasty females" on the album.

 "Candy" debuted at number 24 on the Bubbling Under Hot 100 Billboard chart dated September 15, 2001.
 After the single reached number 48 on the Hot R&B/Hip-Hop Songs Billboard chart, The Boomboxs Nadine Graham said it had "struggled its way up" to this position.
 The song also peaked at number 10 on the Hot Rap Songs Billboard chart in September 2001.